-- 1147 1. understanding the process for vetting the security of mobile applications - 1148 2. planning for implementation of an app-vetting process - 11493. developing application security requirements - understanding types of application vulnerabilities and testing methods used to detect those vulnerabilities - 11525. determining whether an application is acceptable for deployment on the organization's mobile1153devices
+- 1. understanding the process for vetting the security of mobile applications - 2. planning for implementation of an app-vetting process - 3. developing application security requirements - 4. understanding types of application vulnerabilities and testing methods used to detect those vulnerabilities - 5. determining whether an application is acceptable for deployment on the organization's mobile devices

-Public safety organizations (PSOs) should carefully consider their application-vetting needs.
+PSOs should carefully consider their application-vetting needs.
 Though major mobile-application stores, such as Apple's iTunes Store and Google's Play Store, have vetting mechanisms to find vulnerable and malicious applications, organizations may have needs beyond these proprietary tools.
 Per NIST SP 800-163, Vetting the Security of Mobile Applications [25]:

-- 1158 App stores may perform app vetting processes to verify compliance with their own 1159 requirements.
-However, because each app store has its own unique, and not always 1160 transparent, requirements and vetting processes, it is necessary to consult current agreements 1161 and documentation for a particular app store to assess its practices.
-Organizations should not 1162 assume that an app has been fully vetted and conforms to their security requirements simply 1163 because it is available through an official app store.
-Third party assessments that carry a 1164 moniker of "approved by" or "certified by" without providing details of which tests are 1165 performed, what the findings were, or how apps are scored or rated, do not provide a reliable 1166 indication of software assurance.
-These assessments are also unlikely to take organization 1167 specific requirements and recommendations into account, such as federal-specific cryptography 1168 requirements. - 1169 The First Responder Network Authority (FirstNet) provides an application store specifically geared 1170 toward first responder applications.
-Through the FirstNet Developer Portal [26], application developers - 1171 can submit mobile applications for evaluation against its published development guidelines.
-The - 1172 guidelines include security, scalability, and availability.
-Compliant applications can be selected for
+App stores may perform app vetting processes to verify compliance with their own requirements.
+However, because each app store has its own unique, and not always transparent, requirements and vetting processes, it is necessary to consult current agreements and documentation for a particular app store to assess its practices.
+Organizations should not assume that an app has been fully vetted and conforms to their security requirements simply because it is available through an official app store.
+Third party assessments that carry a moniker of "approved by" or "certified by" without providing details of which tests are performed, what the findings were, or how apps are scored or rated, do not provide a reliable indication of software assurance.
+These assessments are also unlikely to take organization specific requirements and recommendations into account, such as federal-specific cryptography requirements.

-- 1173 inclusion in the FirstNet App Store.
-This provides first responder agencies with a repository of - 1174 applications that have been tested to a known set of standards. - 1175 PSOs should avoid the unauthorized "side loading" of mobile applications that are not subject to - 1176 organizational vetting requirements.
+FirstNet provides an application store specifically geared toward first responder applications.
+Through the FirstNet Developer Portal [26], application developers can submit mobile applications for evaluation against its published development guidelines.
+The guidelines include security, scalability, and availability.
+Compliant applications can be selected for inclusion in the FirstNet App Store.
+This provides first responder agencies with a repository of applications that have been tested to a known set of standards.
+PSOs should avoid the unauthorized "side loading" of mobile applications that are not subject to organizational vetting requirements.

-1177 B.4 Enterprise Mobility Management
+B.4 Enterprise Mobility Management